Bellojacob/Bellojacob/README.md

 I aim to combine my technical expertise with my love for aviation and space exploration.
 One of my long-term goals is to become an Air Force or Navy pilot, contributing to innovation and pushing the boundaries of exploration.

 📸 Photography
-When I’m not coding or studying, you can find me with a camera in hand, framing moments of life.
+When I’m not coding or studying, you can find me with a camera in hand.

 🌟 Get in Touch
 📧 Email: [jacobbello2002@gmail.com]
 💼 LinkedIn: [[linkedin.com/Bello](https://www.linkedin.com/in/bellojacob/)]
-Feel free to explore my projects and connect with me on my journey!
-Together, let’s build, create, and push boundaries.
+Feel free to explore my projects and connect with me!